narwhalacademy/zebra-crossing/README.md

 For messaging apps that use phone numbers as the primary identifier/username (e.g. Signal, WhatsApp, Telegram), get a secondary number from:

-- [Twilio](https://www.burnerapp.com/) (1 USD/month, but complicated setup – see the Twilio section [here](https://medium.com/@geminiimatt/creating-an-online-persona-deb4cd8c7f46) and [this guide](https://source.opennews.org/articles/shields-using-signal-without-your-phone-number/))
+- [Twilio](https://www.twilio.com) (1 USD/month, but complicated setup – see the Twilio section [here](https://medium.com/@geminiimatt/creating-an-online-persona-deb4cd8c7f46) and [this guide](https://source.opennews.org/articles/shields-using-signal-without-your-phone-number/))
-- [Burner](https://www.burnerapp.com/) (5 USD/month, but also has prepaid plans for short-term use, US numbers only)
 - [Google Voice](https://voice.google.com/about) (free but only available in the US)
-- [MySudo](https://mysudo.com/) (1 USD/month, supports Canada and US numbers)
+- [Burner](https://www.burnerapp.com/) or [Hushed](https://hushed.com) (5 and 4 USD/month respectively + other prepaid plans for short-term use, US/Canada numbers)
 - A phone company: get a prepaid or cheap SIM card plan (rates vary)

 But keep in mind: